twilio/workshop/docs/hello_world.rst

 with Twilio.
 During your free trial, you're only allowed to make calls and send messages to phone numbers you have verified.

-set `FROM_NUMBER` to your new Twilio number. if you can't remember it, check the `Numbers
+Set `FROM_NUMBER` to your new Twilio number.
+If you can't remember it, check the `Numbers
 <https://www.twilio.com/user/account/phone-numbers/incoming>`_ section of your
 account dashboard.